How to prove a program works: Measure, measure

 A helpful impact of managed care should be the move toward integrated provider networks, Zibrak says, that will give organizations more control over all aspects of costs.
 If patients can get drugs from any pharmacy and can choose any hospital, you won't be able to get a clear picture.
 But if they're receiving services within a closed network, you should be able to track all the information you need to prove global benefits.

 The danger in only looking at one type of data is that you could completely miss the picture, Zibrak says.
 You could, for example, decide that your pharmacy costs are too high and cut down on the amount of inhaled steroids your physicians prescribe.
 That would certainly reduce drug costs, but the impact could be more hospital admissions.
 Or you could choose to stop giving out spacers and peak flow meters, but that could result in children missing more days of school.

-"I’ve listened to many presenters talk about how successful their asthma programs have been, but they’re just looking at one factor, like quality of life.
-That doesn’t make it for me.
-It’s just too small a piece of the picture."
+"I've listened to many presenters talk about how successful their asthma programs have been, but they're just looking at one factor, such as quality of life.
+That doesn't make it for me.
+It's just too small a piece of the picture."

 Zibrak suggests several tips to improve data collection:

 · Set up the data collection mechanism when you set up your program.
 Make it part of your strategy.